LocalBinNotFound/Image-Processing-Program/README.md

 (JPEG, PNG, BMP, HDR, PSD, TGA, GIF, PIC, PSD, PGM, PPM, ...).
 It has the following features and functions (more to be added as development progresses):
 1. A GUI: A simple graphical user interface created using GTK to load/preview/modify/save images and navigate in the program
-2. Brightness Adjustment: Increase or decrease the brightness of an image by adding or subtracting a constant value from each pixel's RGB components.
+2. Brightness Adjustment: Increase or decrease the brightness of an image.
+3. Contrast Adjustment: Increase or decrease the contrast of an image.
-3. Gaussian Blur (Soften): Blur an image using a Gaussian filter to smooth out noise and reduce detail.
+4. Gaussian Blur (Soften): Blur an image using a Gaussian filter to smooth out noise and reduce detail.
-4. Laplacian Sharpen (Sharpen): Sharpen an image using Laplacian filter to sharpen details and edges.
+5. Laplacian Sharpen (Sharpen): Sharpen an image using Laplacian filter to sharpen details and edges.
+6
-5. Rotate Image: Rotate an image by a specified angle using interpolation techniques such as the nearest-neighbor technique.
+6. Rotate Image: Rotate an image by a specified angle using interpolation techniques such as the nearest-neighbor technique.
-6. Invert Color: Invert the RGB color of the image.
+7. Invert Color: Invert the RGB color of the image.
-7. Grayscale: Turn a color image to a grayscale image.
+8. Grayscale: Turn a color image to a grayscale image.
-8. Mirror Image: Produce a mirror image of the imported image.
+9. Mirror Image: Produce a mirror image of the imported image.
+10. RGB: change the red-green-blue (RGB) components of the image.
-9. ...
+11. ...

 ## Tools:
 - stb image -- single-file public domain libraries for C/C++